centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 9;SNMP-DISK-/opt;Disk-/opt;check_centreon_remote_storage;!/opt!80!90;;;;2;2
 ```

-You can also specify the service template to search:
+You can also search for a specific service template:

 ``` shell
 centreon -u admin -p 'centreon' -o STPL -a show -v 'Ping-LAN'